Skip to main content

 Update role

-As an Org Owner or existing Project Owner, go to Project Settings → Members and change the user’s role to Project Owner.
+As an Org Owner/Admin or an existing Project Admin, go to Project Settings → Members and change the user’s role to Admin.

 3